pwyde/monochrome-kde/README.md

 ## :floppy_disk: Install Instructions
 At the time of writing there are no Linux distribution packages available.
 Install the complete theme manually using `git clone` or the provided install [script](install.sh).
-See [instructions] below(#install-script).
+See [instructions](#install-script) below.
 This method works on all Linux distributions.

 Individual theme components can also be downloaded from [KDE Store](https://store.kde.org)/[OpenDesktop.org](https://www.opendesktop.org) or using [Plasma System Settings](https://userbase.kde.org/System_Settings).